Data Protection Policy

 Legal basis of this Policy

-This Policy is based on Law 81 of March 26, 2019 (Panama) on Personal Data Protection, which seeks the protection of the rights of natural persons as holders of their personal data, regarding the use of such data.
+This Policy is based on Law 81 of March 26, 2019 (Panama) on Personal Data Protection, which seeks the protection of the rights of natural persons as holders of their personal data, regarding the use of such data and Executive Decree 285 of May 28, 2021 (Panama) which regulates it.

 Law 81 applies to all databases located in the territory of the Republic of Panama, when personal data of nationals or foreigners is stored, or when the responsible of handling the data is domiciled in the Republic of Panama.
 Databases of subjects regulated by special laws are exempt, provided that these laws establish minimum technical standards necessary for equal or greater protection than those established by Law 81.